PDF Tools

 Which types of PDFs can be converted?+

-This tool extracts text from text-based PDFs — PDFs that were created digitally from Word documents, web pages, or other software.
-Scanned PDFs (images of paper pages) require OCR (Optical Character Recognition) to extract text, which is a different process.
-If you upload a scanned PDF and get empty text, try our Image to Text (OCR) tool instead, which uses Tesseract.js to process image-based pages.
+This tool extracts text from text-based PDFs — PDFs created digitally from Word documents, web pages or other software.
+Scanned PDFs (images of paper pages) require OCR.
+If you upload a scanned PDF and get empty text, try our Image to Text tool instead, which uses Tesseract.js to process image-based pages.

 Will the formatting be preserved?+

-Basic text content is extracted faithfully, but complex formatting like tables, multi-column layouts, headers and footers, and decorative elements cannot be perfectly reconstructed.
+Basic text content is extracted faithfully, but complex formatting like tables, multi-column layouts, headers and footers cannot be perfectly reconstructed.
 The extracted text reflects the reading order of the PDF's text objects.
-For .doc output, the text is wrapped in a basic Word document structure with standard paragraph formatting.
-For perfect formatting preservation, a desktop tool like Adobe Acrobat Pro is needed.
+For .doc output, text is wrapped in a basic Word document structure with standard paragraph formatting.

 What is the difference between .doc, .txt and .html output?+

-.txt is plain text with no formatting — the simplest and most compatible format. .doc wraps the text in a Word-compatible XML structure, preserving basic paragraph breaks and allowing the file to open in Microsoft Word or Google Docs for further editing. .html creates a web-viewable file with paragraph and page break tags, suitable for pasting into web editors or content management systems.
+.txt is plain text with no formatting — the simplest and most compatible format. .doc wraps the text in a Word-compatible XML structure, allowing the file to open in Microsoft Word or Google Docs for further editing. .html creates a web-viewable file suitable for pasting into web editors or content management systems.

 Can I edit the extracted text before downloading?+

 Yes.
 The extracted text appears in an editable text area.
-You can correct any OCR-style artifacts, fix line breaks, add or remove content before downloading.
-This is especially useful for cleaning up PDFs with unusual text encoding or non-standard fonts that may cause minor extraction errors.
+You can correct any artifacts, fix line breaks, add or remove content before downloading or copying to clipboard.
+This is especially useful for cleaning up PDFs with unusual text encoding or non-standard fonts.

 Why are some characters showing as garbled or replaced with '?' marks?+

-This happens when a PDF uses embedded fonts with non-standard character encodings or uses special symbols not in the standard character set.
+This happens when a PDF uses embedded fonts with non-standard character encodings.
 The PDF specification allows fonts to use custom encoding tables, which can make text extraction ambiguous.
-In these cases, the extracted text may have placeholder characters.
-For highly accurate text recovery from such PDFs, a specialised desktop tool may give better results.
+In these cases the extracted text may have placeholder characters.
+A specialised desktop tool may give better results for highly encoded PDFs.